How Donating Stem Cells Helps People with Blood Cancer

 It’s not just about treatment.
 It’s about time.

 When people think about stem cell donation they usually think about the donor.
 Fair enough.
-But the person on the other end of that match is someone’s parent, sibling, best friend, or partner.
+But the person on the other end of that match is someone’s child, parent, sibling, best friend, or partner.

 For them, donated stem cells can mean more birthdays.
 More ordinary Tuesdays that suddenly don’t feel ordinary at all.
 More time with the people who matter most.